Create GCP Chronicle Detection Rules

 Data Access & Scoping

-How do I bind a rule to a specific data access scope?
+How do I bind a data access scope to my rule?

-Set the scope property to the DataAccessScope resource name in the format: “projects/{project}/locations/{location}/instances/{instance}/dataAccessScopes/{scope}”.
+Set the scope parameter to the DataAccessScope resource name using the format: projects/{project}/locations/{location}/instances/{instance}/dataAccessScopes/{scope}.

 Using a different cloud?